-- 1. A number of committees as well as a dedicated program quality administrator ensure proper delivery of module material and constitute an important means the College maintains consistent quality standards.
-The College appears to have strong ties with the business community and this is yet another plus in terms, for instance, of offering guest lectures to students. - 2.
-A notable strength of the College (and by extension of the Diploma program) is that it maintains ties with leading high schools in Cyprus.
-Such ties ease the transition of the students to the College (when applicable) and also inform the College as to what the student population needs.
-These are key inputs for student-centred learning. - 3.
-Along the same lines, the collaboration of the College with the University of Roehampton offers students the opportunity to access databases that would be difficult to access otherwise.
-Again, this is particularly relevant when designing programs meant to offer key resources to students. - 4.
-Further, the participation of the College to the Erasmus + program adds yet another layer of offerings to students. - 5.
+- 1. A number of committees as well as a dedicated program quality administrator ensure proper delivery of module material and constitute an important means the College maintains consistent quality standards. - 2.
 There is a comprehensive teaching methodology and mechanisms in Diploma.
 The College has given appropriate consideration to the teaching and learning design.
-There is evidence of appropriate pedagogical methods in relation to the achievement of the intended learning outcomes. - 6.
+There is evidence of appropriate pedagogical methods in relation to the achievement of the intended learning outcomes. - 3.
 Overall, the program compares very positively with relevant programs offered in Cyprus and abroad.
 The intended learning objectives of the program conform to the aims and objectives of the program and they are effectively communicated to the students.
-Also, the structure of the program as well as the learning mechanisms are appropriate for the effective delivery of the learning objectives.
+Also, the structure of the program as well as the learning mechanisms are appropriate for the effective delivery of the learning objectives. - 4.
+In general terms the EEC feels that the program is fully managed by the academics in charge and there are no inappropriate non-academic interventions.
+The programme is of relatively small size and guarantees a friendly and collegiate environment between students and teaching/administrative staff.

-- 7. In general terms the EEC feels that the program is fully managed by the academics in charge and there are no inappropriate non-academic interventions.
-The programme is of relatively small size and guarantees a friendly and collegiate environment between students and teaching/ administrative staff. - 8.
-The students interviewed by the Committee highlighted they are quite satisfied with the quality of the program.
-They have also indicated that communication with faculty members and the administrative team is open and part of the culture of the staff. - 9.
-Finally, an innovation of the program is the option of graduates from other universities to enroll as 3rd year students in the Bachelor's degree.
-This is similar in spirit to the move from community colleges to universities in the US and the committee applauds the College for that innovation.
+- 5. The students interviewed by the Committee highlighted they are quite satisfied with the quality of the program.
+They have also indicated that communication with faculty members and the administrative team is open and part of the culture of the staff. - 6.
+Finally, there is a good research program that the College runs over the past years and it helps the students as well as the faculty to actively enroll in the Diploma.